 Your truffles will only taste as good as the ingredients you use, that's why you'll want to choose the best chocolate you can afford and make sure you like the taste of the chocolate you're using.
 For example, some home cooks like to use a combination of bittersweet chocolate and semi-sweet chocolate to find the right balance of flavor for them.

 Here's how to take one easy chocolate truffle recipe and change it up four ways by rolling the truffles in strawberry powder, cocoa powder, peanut butter powder, or crushed peppermint candies:

-Get the recipe: Chocolate Truffles 4 Ways
+Get the recipe and watch the video: Chocolate Truffles 4 Ways